navilg/namecheap-ddns-docker/README.md

 `NC_PASS` is your Dynamic DDNS password which is generated from Namecheap.

-You can also use an additional optional env variable:
+You can also use an additional optional env variables:

 `CUSTOM_IPCHECK_URL` is an optional variable where you can specify any URL that is used to get the current IP.
 The program uses HTTP GET method without additional parameters and expects a valid JSON with `ip` field.

+`LOG_LEVEL` can be DEBUG, INFO, WARN, ERROR.
+Default is INFO

 * Check the log